federico2001/QueryTypeDetector-Deployment/README.md

 <b>output</b> : <i>{'prediction' : 0, 'confidence' : 0.993}</i>
 <br><br>
 All specifications and context of this service can be found <a href="https://github.com/federico2001/QueryTypeDetector/tree/main">in this repository</a>.
+<br><br>
+*Note: the model binary needs to be uploaded to a 'models' directory via scp as it's size surpasses github 100MB max per file.